Newspaper Page Text

 ette in the backfield.

-CAUGHT ROBBING CHURCH
+CAI GUT ROBBING CHURCH

-priest of St. Peter Claver Roman
+priest of St Peter Claver Roman

-Catholic church had complained ol
+Catholic church had complained of

-petty thieveries within the buildin«
+petty thieveries within the buildin'.'

 two policemen were set to watch